 These measures come on top of the previous grants, reliefs and loans made available since the start of the pandemic.
 The Coronavirus Job Retention Scheme has been extended until September to give people and businesses across the whole United Kingdom the certainty they need.

 More generally, these moves build on the work the Government was doing, pre-pandemic, to help this vital sector. n 2013, the Government took the decision to end the beer duty escalator, and beer duty has been frozen or cut several times since then.
 Duty on spirits has been frozen over the past two years.
 As a result of these changes, a typical pint is cheaper than it would have been had these measures not been introduced.
 I share your concern about the future of pubs and the hardship caused by the coronavirus outbreak.
 The steps taken by HMRC to make it easier to claim back the duty on any beer thrown away as a result of pub closures were a timely and sensible intervention.

-I welcome the announcement that for only the second time in 20 years every alcohol duty has been frozen, meaning that duty on spirits, beer, wine, and cider will be frozen.
+I welcome the Chancellor’s announcement that, for the second year running, alcohol duties will be frozen, covering duty on spirits, beer, wine, and cider which will save drinkers £1.7 billion.